-In 2020, a report on the development of digital accessibility and a number of publications in this area were published.
+In 2020, a report on the development of digital accessibility was published, as well as a number of publications in this area.
 In the project regarding Brzechwa as a lawyer, it was possible to rebuild the team and significantly accelerate the work, as well as – finally finding a commentary on the copyright, which was not published because the printing house in which it was printed was bombed in September 1939.

 FREE Institute also managed to publish the following academic papers: